gatsbyjs/gatsby/docs/docs/environment-variables.md

 You can provide environment variables to your site to customise its behavior in different environments.

-First we need to distinguish between different types of Env variables.
+Environment variables can be distinguished between different types.
-There are env variables that are defined in special places intended to be used in different deployment environments.
+There are environment variables that are defined in special places intended to be used in different deployment environments.
 Let's call these “Project Env Vars”.
 And there are true OS-level environment variables that might be used in command-line calls.
 Let's call these “OS Env Vars”.

-In both cases we want to be able to access the relevant value of these variables for the environment we’re in.
+In both cases you want to be able to access the relevant value of these variables for the environment you are in.

 By default gatsby supports only 2 environments: